mathewsrc/generativeai-questions-and-answers-app/docs/network.md

 VPC Endpoints

+Directory: `terraform/network`

-The ECR Docker endpoint permits ECS to pull Docker images within the VPC without needing to traverse the public internet.
+VPC endpoints permit to access others AWS services from within the VPC without needing to traverse the public internet

+The ECR Docker endpoint permits ECS to pull Docker images.
 This endpoint's network interfaces is created in the private subnets and the security group rules are the same as the ECS tasks.
 More information: https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html

 ```terraform
 resource "aws_vpc_endpoint" "ecr_dkr" {